squat/kilo/docs/vpn.md

 done
 ```

+When using the official Mac OS WireGuard client, the routes from `AllowedIPs` will be automatically
+routed to the VPN tunnel.
+You do not need to manually register routes there.

 Once the routes are in place, the connection to the cluster can be tested.
 For example, try connecting to the API server: